 Clinical Science Graduate Program (CLSC)

-The goal of this program is to train nationally competitive clinician/clinical translational scientists by providing a formal and structured educational program in the clinical and translational sciences including formal mentoring with interdisciplinary faculty.
-Graduates are trained to conduct rigorous, credible and relevant patient-based research within stringent ethical and regulatory guidelines, and translate the evidence for community application.
+The goal of this program is to prepare clinician/clinical translational scientists by providing a formal and structured educational program in clinical and translational sciences, including formal mentoring with interdisciplinary faculty.
+Graduates are trained to conduct rigorous, credible and relevant patient-based research within ethical and regulatory guidelines and translate the evidence for community application.

 We are dedicated to working with trainees, faculty, and staff from a variety of disciplinary backgrounds.